Wavelet-Harmonic Integration Methods: Timing Information

 At this stage, $K^{(\ell)}$ and $ G^{(\ell)}$ have been evaluated for every possibility in the analysis, and the only thing left to do is combine them.
 From \eqref{rate:concise}, the event rate in the detector target is:

 This trace must be evaluated once for every point in the analysis, i.e.~$N_{\mathcal R} N_\text{DM} N_{g_\chi} N_{f_S}$ many times, adding

 to the total evaluation time.
-Calculating the trace is very fast, typically requiring fractions of a millisecond.
-For three values of $\ell_\text{max}$:
+Each $\ell$ term is essentially a dot product of two $(2\ell + 1)^2$ dimensional vectors, so $T_\text{eval.R}$ is measured in microseconds:

-These averages were calculated using the same set of $1000$ randomly selected rotations $\mathcal R$ for various DM models, including only even values of $\ell$ in the trace. $T_\text{Tr}$ does not depend on the value of $m_\chi$ or the $F_\text{DM}$ scaling.
+These averages were calculated using the same set of $1000$ randomly selected rotations $\mathcal R$ for various DM models.
+The first row includes all $\ell \leq \ell_\text{max}$ in the sum, while the second row only includes the even values of $\ell$.

 If the vector space versions of $\ket{g_\chi}$ and $\ket{f_s^2}$ are not known at the start of the calculation, then the calculation of $\langle f_s^2 | n \ell m \rangle$ and $\langle g_\chi | n \ell m \rangle$ adds